mftw/convert-csv-to-resx/README.md

 ```
 npx csv-to-resx <FileName>.csv
 ```
-where \<FileName> is the name of the .csv file to convert.
+Where \<FileName> is the name of the .csv file to convert.

 # Development